algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 Gauss-Jordan Elimination is precisely what we said above; however, in this case, we often work from the bottom-up instead of the top-down.
 We basically need to find the pivot of every row and set that value to 1 by dividing the entire row by the pivot value.
-Afterwards, we subtract upwards until all values above the pivot are 0 before moving on to the next column.
+Afterwards, we subtract upwards until all values above the pivot are 0 before moving on to the next column from right to left (instead of left to right, like before).
 Here it is in code:

 {% method %}